Human-Entertainment/Swift-Match/README.md

 # Matcher
 An O(n) control flow expression, aiming to feel as native to Swift as possible.
+It's highly inspired by [Rust's match](https://doc.rust-lang.org/rust-by-example/flow_control/match.html) as well as [C#'s Switch expression](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/switch-expression).
+This library allows you to store the result from a control flow
 ## Usage
 We provide an extension to the `Equatable` protocol, this extension is two very handy handy `match` methods which looks like this respectively (in this example we use the `2` instance of `Equatable`):
 ```swift